zeph7/kotlin-docs/Null safety/README.md

 ```

 * This will assign `x` to `z` if `x` is non-null, but if it is null, the entire function that contains this expression will stop and return
-`y` (this works because return is also an expression, and if it is evaluated, it evaluates its argument and then makes the containing
-function return the result)
+`y`

 ## Not-null assertion operator

-* Sometimes, you're in a situation where you have a value x that you know is not null, but the compiler doesn't realize it
+* Sometimes, you're in a situation where you have a value `x` that you know is not null, but the compiler doesn't realize it
 * This can legitimately happen when you're interacting with Java code, but if it happens because your code's logic is more complicated
 than the compiler's ability to reason about it, you should probably restructure your code
 * If you can't convince the compiler, you can resort to saying `x!!` to form an expression that produces the value of `x`, but whose